 How long should I bake a potato at 350°F?

 The time it takes to bake a potato in the oven depends on the size of the potato, the variety of potato, and the temperature of the oven.
 For small potatoes, start checking them at 45 minutes.
 If you have large potatoes, start checking them at 1 hour.

 How to make a baked potato in the microwave

 While I'm all about baking potatoes instead of microwaving them, sometimes you're running late and need something to eat stat.
 It is possible to microwave potatoes and it's really easy.
 Simply scrub the outside of your potato, poke holes all around the potato with a fork and place it on a plate.
 Microwave the potato on high for 5 minutes.
 Then flip the potato over and microwave it on high for another five minutes.
 Check to make sure the potato is soft and enjoy with whatever fillings/toppings you desire!

-What goes with a baked potato?
+What to pair with a baked potato

 Baked potatoes are so versatile so get creative.
 There is obviously the classic stuffed potato filled with sour cream, cheese and butter.
 But you could also switch things up with some of the following combinations: